Business & Finance

 Payroll Manager Salary Overview

-The Payroll Manager is a sought-after profession in the United States with a median annual salary of $82,800.
-Compensation typically ranges from $48,800 for entry-level positions to $134,000 for experienced professionals in high-demand markets.
+The Payroll Manager is one of the most important roles in the Business & Finance sector of the US economy in 2026.
+With a median annual salary of $82,800, compensation for this position ranges from $48,800 at the entry level to $134,000 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Payroll Manager in the US earns between $48,800 and $134,000 per year, with a median of $82,800.